Actions toward Nature Positive

 RESTORE/REGENERATE

-SCG have been collaborating with experts from various educational organizations to design mine rehabilitation with biodiversity conservation concept, focusing on planting local native species and creating ecosystem services in the area as well as developing endemic species conservation program to maintain key species in the area.
-We have rehabilitation plan and biodiversity management plan in every site.
-At Siam Forestry Co.,Ltd, SCGP (Packaging Business).In 2022, the company planned the third conservation site the size of 109.5 rai at Khao Cha-ang in Nongphai Subdistrict, Danmakhamtia District in Kanchanaburi province.
-The biodiversity survey and assessment in preparation for conservation undertaking established High Conservation Value (HCV, divided into 6 levels) at Level 5 (Basics Need), which means having resources to support community’s basic need.
-The Shannon-Weiner Diversity Index measuring diversity of fauna species in the area established the value at 3.56, deemed high.
-Data from the survey shall inform the biodiversity management plan for the area.
+SCG have been collaborating with experts from various educational organizations to design mine rehabilitation with biodiversity conservation concept, focusing on planting local native species with 60% Similarity index and creating ecosystem services in the area as well as developing endemic species conservation program to maintain key species in the area.
+In addition, SCG develops rehabilitation plan and biodiversity management plan (BMP) in every site.
+For Packaging Business, the company conserves at least 10% of FSC™-certified land as the biodiversity conservation area.
+The biodiversity survey shows High Conservation Value and Diversity Index

 TRANSFORM